-Note that although two of the cases cover approximately the same frequency range, the $Planck$-only case has a wider posterior that is shifted slightly towards higher values of $\beta_{\rm HI}$.
-This is because $Planck$'s 143 and 217~GHz bands are not very sensitive to filamentary dust polarization when restricted to the BICEP/$Keck$ region as compared to BICEP/$Keck$'s 150 and 220~GHz bands.
+Note that, although two of the cases cover approximately the same frequency range, the Planck-only case has a wider posterior that is shifted slightly toward higher values of $\beta_{\rm HI}$.
+This is because Planck's 143 and 217~GHz bands are not very sensitive to filamentary dust polarization when restricted to the BICEP/Keck region as compared to BICEP/Keck's 150 and 220~GHz bands.
 That said, the four posteriors are statistically consistent with each other to within~$2\sigma$.
 The results are qualitatively similar when fitting $E$~modes and $B$~modes separately.